 This feature not only lets you tell the world about yourself or your business, it can also be used to convert new visitors into leads for your products or services.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-For more details about this feature, refer to the “Your Profile: Useful Tips” section further below.
+For more details about using this feature, refer to the “Your Profile: Tips” section further below.

 12 – About Yourself > Password Settings

-Use the New Password section only if you are required to change your login password.
-You will need to enter your new password twice before the system can accept the password change.
+Use the New Password section only if you are required to modify or reset your login password.
+You will need to enter the new password twice before the system can accept the password change.

-For a step-by-step tutorial that explains you how to change your password, go here:
+For a step-by-step tutorial that explains you how to change WordPress passwords, go here:

 13 – Log Out Of All Other Sessions

-To learn more about logging securely out of WordPress, see this tutorial:
+To learn more about logging securely out of WordPress, see the tutorial below:

 14 – Update Profile